Devil’s Food Cake

 • 1 tsp pure vanilla extract or 1/4 tsp of vanilla paste

-• 100 ml neutral-tasting oil (coconut, vegetable or sunflower oil)
+• 100 ml neutral-tasting oil (such as, vegetable or sunflower oil)

 • 170 ml water (at room temperature)